TheOtherGuys-Hakchi-Projects/Hakchi-Retroarch-Neo-1.7.0/mod/readme.txt

 amount of memory available for the emulators.
 Ensuring less slow down, more stability and more reliable game play.

-We will endeavour to include more optimisations to the build as when they arise.
+We will endeavour to include more optimisations to the build as and when they arise.

 Works with both the NESC & SNESC!